Rosiak/esphome-tesla-ble/README.md

 Use an appropriate BLE app on your phone (eg BLE Scanner) to scan for the BLE devices nearby (so be close to your car).
 You should see your car in the list of devices (its name will begin with an 'S') with the MAC address displayed.
 Copy and rename `secrets.yaml.example` to `secrets.yaml` and update it with your WiFi credentials (`wifi_ssid` and `wifi_password`) and vehicle VIN (`tesla_vin`) and BLE MAC adress (`ble_mac_address`).

+**Note the car's VIN is displayed in the windscreen, the Tesla app and (probably) your registration documents.
+In my case it begins with "LRW...".
+It is not the BLE beacon name you get when determining the BLE MAC address.**

 **Alternative**

 Build the scanner in the [`ble-scanner.yml`](./ble-scanner.yml) file.
 Once built, it will start scanning and print out the MAC address of any Tesla vehicles found in the logs.
 Building does take some time.